branhoff/branhoff.github.io/posts/develop-locally-with-dockerfile.md

 ## How we can minimize the challenges and maximize the advantages?

+Most Docker development approaches fall into two camps:

+- Project-specific containers that rebuild everything from scratch (slow, inconsistent tooling)
+- Heavy, pre-built dev containers that include everything but feel generic

+This approach tries to split the difference by creating a personalized base image with your preferred tools and configurations, then extending it for specific projects.
+This gives you:

+- The speed and familiarity of your customized environment
+- The reproducibility and portability of containers
+- A pattern that scales across any number of projects

-My proposed approach is to combine Docker's reproducability with local development's convenience through a few straegic design choices.
-Namely:
+Rather than choosing between convenience and consistency, we can combine Docker's reproducibility with local development's convenience through a few strategic design choices:

 1. Use a carefully crafted base image with your preferred tools, extending it for specific projects rather than starting fresh each time.